Cloudoki/lunchdoki-api/README.md

 - **Average Cost** - Filters the shown results by the selected range of average cost;

 - **Search** - A query field that helps getting more in-depth results (Optional); Can be used to obtain a specific type of restaurants.
 This parameter affects the whole API and must be used only inside of its context

+## Features

+- Ability to open inumerous customized polls and vote in each one.
+- Total votes count displayed in real-time for each option
+- Ability to change your vote and remove it.
+- Each poll displays the address that match the typed location (Might not equal)
+- Every option displayed is based on a range of 1km (but it does not mean that it's inside that range due to related implemetations)